boryspaulewicz/matematyka_dla_psychologow/rozdzialy/R37_Gibson.md

 > an environment surrounding it.
 Equally, although not so obvious, an environment implies an animal
 > (or at least an organism) to be surrounded.

+Niezupełnie, bo terminu "środowisko" używamy między innymi również na określenie fizycznego otoczenia obiektów fizycznych.
+Ale ponieważ Gibsonowi chodzi tutaj ewidentnie o środowisko rozumiane jako coś w rodzaju sfery adaptacji zwierząt - dlatego mówi później, że *środowisko "implikuje" organizm* - możemy popatrzeć na to stwierdzenie życzliwym okiem.

 > The mutuality of animal and environment is not implied by physics and the physical sciences.

-The
+Zwracam uwagę, jak subtelną rolę odgrywa w tym i poprzednim fragmencie czasownik "to imply", czyli *implikować*, *pociągać za sobą*, albo *sugerować*.

-> basic concepts of space, time, matter, and energy do not lead naturally to the
+> The basic concepts of space, time, matter, and energy do not lead naturally to the
 > organism-environment concept or to the concept of a species and its habitat.

+Lepiej, bo ogólniej i trafiając w sedno: Żaden sąd normatywny nie wynika z samych sądów opisowych.

-Instead, they seem to
-> lead to the idea of an animal as an extremely complex object of the physical world.
-The animal is
+> Instead, they seem to lead to the idea of an animal as an extremely complex object of the physical
-> thought of as a highly organized *part* of the physical world but still a part and still an
+> world.
+The animal is thought of as a highly organized *part* of the physical world but still a
-> object.
-This way of thinking neglects the fact that the animal-object is surrounded in a special
+> part and still an object.
+This way of thinking neglects the fact that the animal-object is
-> way, that an environment is ambient for a living object in a different way from the way that a set
+> surrounded in a special way, that an environment is ambient for a living object in a different way
-> of objects is ambient for a physical object.
-The term *physical environment* is, therefore, apt to
+> from the way that a set of objects is ambient for a physical object.
+The term *physical
-> get us mixed up, and it will usually be avoided in this book.
+> environment* is, therefore, apt to get us mixed up, and it will usually be avoided in this book.

->
+Gibson, chłopie, byłeś tak blisko!

 > Every animal is, in some degree at least, a perceiver and a behaver.
 It is sentient and animate,
 > to use old-fashioned terms.
 It is a perceiver *of* the environment and a behaver *in* the
 > environment.
 But this is not to say that it perceives the world of physics and behaves in the
 > space and time of physics. (s.
 4)

+Lepiej, bo ogólniej i trafiając w sedno: Nie ma czegoś takiego jak zachowanie, które nie korzysta z jakiegoś źródła informacji przybliżając jakiś cel.

 ## *The Environment to be Perceived* / *The Animal and the Environment* / *Units of the Environment*: